What to do if your water heater leaks

 - Contact a plumber.
 You may have stopped the flow of water, but in order to fix the problem and decrease the likelihood of permanent damage, it is important to call a plumber so they can take a closer look at the water heater.

 - Start the cleanup process.
 Safety first!
 To ensure safety and prevent electrocution hazards, turn off your home’s gas or electricity (depending on whether your water heater is gas or electric).
-For a gas-powered water heater, twist the dial on top of the unit’s thermostat to the ‘off’ position.
+For a gas-powered water heater, twist the dial on top of the unit’s thermostat to the "off" position.
 If you have an electric water heater, head to the circuit breaker to turn the unit off.
+(Call a qualified electrician if you can’t access the circuit breaker on your own.)
+Soak up all the remaining water and use fans and dehumidifiers to dry out the room.
+If a lot of damage has occurred, or if the water has affected any electrical equipment, do not attempt to fix it.
+Instead, call a water damage restoration service.
+They will safely clean up the remaining water, let you know if any mold has formed, and steps for moving forward.

 If the water heater is leaking, it is still urgent, but not quite as serious as a burst.
-If you notice a leak, make sure to shut off the water and power, take photos and clean up the area, and call a plumber right away.
+If you notice a leak, make sure to shut off the water and power, take photos, clean up the area, and call a plumber right away.
 If the leak caused major damage, contact your KFB insurance agent.

 Understanding what causes water heaters to burst, and what to look out for is the first step in prevention.
 Common causes include sediment buildup, corrosion, and excessive pressure.
 If you notice excessively hot or cold water, rusty water, leaks, or deterioration to the tank itself, these could be signs of a broken water heater.
 If it gets to this point, it may already be too late, but luckily there are many things you can do to prevent disaster.